AutomationWitch/webinars/2020_04/README.md

 If your system shows errors you will not be able to do the hands-on.
 Go back to preparation steps if needed.

-*If used an Evaluation Subscription for your RHEL server, allow some time after registering it to Insights for the service to launch.*
+*If you used an Evaluation Subscription for your RHEL server, allow some time after registering it to Insights for the service to launch.*

 ## Follow the hands-on during the Webinar